Z3NTL3/CloudflareIPTables/README.md

 Reverse Proxy technology filters every request with certain algorithms and different methods.
 This will protect your server well.
 You have to hide the static IP.
 Layer 7 attacks will not work after this setup.

+This script does it all automatically for you ❤️.
+Scrapes always updated reverse proxy range of cloudflare.
+Run this script twice a month.
+Cloudflare updates their range always!

 # Requirements
 ``iptables``